-The course covers topics and articles in labor economics characterized by an attention to dynamic considerations.
+The course covers specific topics in labor economics by paying particular attention to dynamic considerations.
 For each topic, we will study both theoretical and empirical issues.
-We will focus on two groups of contributions, organized by the main methodology implemented.
+The focus is on two groups of contributions, organized by methodology.
 The first group includes papers emphasizing search frictions in the labor market.
-The second group includes contributions using discrete choice models to treat labor market dynamic .
+The second group includes contributions using discrete choice models to treat labor market dynamic.

 This approach will lead to two results.
 First, you should be able to learn tools useful to conduct and understand research contributions in labor economics.
-Second, you should be able to learn how some important topics in the literature are treated and which new avenues of research are open and debated.
+Second, you should be able to learn how some important topics in the literature are treated and which new avenues of research are currently developed to study them.